Occupational Identity Maintenance of US Police

 Textual Opportunities and Outcomes of Criminal Case Processing

 With Dr. Michael Light and Dr. Jason Robey, I published studies on the disparities in criminal case outcomes by US citizenship in state courts in the American Journal of Sociology and Criminology.
 Extending these studies, I am solo-authoring a paper, which defines legal texts as cultural objects that enable a certain plea bargaining strategy more viable than others with consequences on citizenship disparities.
 By analyzing case records of California, I find that non-US citizens were more likely to be convicted than US citizens.
 Interestingly, this pattern was stronger when non-US citizens can be convicted of more ambiguous offenses that help them avoid criminal deportation.
+Based on this finding, I illustrate how legal texts can contribute to the inequality of criminal justice.

 Relationships between Police and Hospitals

 As an expansion from the dissertation project, I examine the processes of mental healthcare that routinely lead to police involvement at the emergency room.
 In-depth interviews with staff of a midwestern hospital suggest that hospital staff called the police as a reinforcement of security.
 This police involvement was often a result of the medical staff’s attempts to perform involuntary treatment on patients and manage the resistant behavior of the patients.
+As such police involvement may erode patient trust in the medical system, we suggest that hospital staff minimize involving police for the assistance of their treatment processes and call for more community-based mental health resources to reduce the possibility of relying on involuntary treatment.

 The Spectacle of Subway Automation and Status Aspirations of Cities